JCMedinaG/JCMedinaG.github.io-MarsProject/README.md

  click the link

-3- Type localhost:5000 into the url bar and the application should open.
-Try the Scrape Button again, and wait for the update.
+3-Try the Scrape Button, and wait for magic.

+Use Google Chrome for better results.

 # Mission to Mars